InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

        valid_lft forever preferred_lft forever
 ```

 Microk8s uses `flannel` as the default CNI, it would create two interface `flannel.1` and `cni0`.
-In the example `eth0` IP range(`172.31.0.0`)  not overlay with CNI's IP range (`10.1.0.0`).
+In the example `eth0` IP range(`172.31.0.0`)  is not overlaid with CNI's IP range (`10.1.0.0`).

 #### Resolution

-If the IP Range overlay with each other, please fix it by update CNI's IP range configuration `/var/snap/microk8s/current/args/flannel-network-mgr-config`:
+If the IP Range is overlaid with each other, please fix it by update CNI's IP range configuration `/var/snap/microk8s/current/args/flannel-network-mgr-config`:

 ```json
 {"Network": "10.1.0.0/16", "Backend": {"Type": "vxlan"}}